IsmeilHachem/nimbusnerd/blogs/Azure Storage.md

 - Storing backup, disaster recovery, and archival data
 - Storing analysis data

-When it comes to naming a blob, it wants to be unique.
+When it comes to naming a blob, it craves uniqueness.
 You can only use lowercases, numbers, and hyphens.
 The name must begin with a letter or number and it must be between 3-63 characters long.
 Blobs also have versioning which allows for object replication.

-There are three types of blobs; block, append, and page.
-Block blobs are the default option, ideal for text and binary data.
-Append is ideal for appending operations aka logging scenarios.
-Page is ideal for frequent read/write operations.
-VMs use page blobs for OS and data disks.

 ## 🌌 Azure Files

-Azure Files sets up highly available network file shares that are accessed via Server Message Block (SMB).
-This is ideal for:
+Azure Files establishes highly available network file shares that are accessed via Server Message Block (SMB).
+This is perfect for:

-- Migrating on-prem files to azure
+- Migrating on-prem files to Azure
 - Storing config files
 - Storing logs, metrics, and crash dumps

-When wanting to connect to azure file share, ensure port 445 is open because SMB communicates over this port.
+When wanting to connect to Azure file share, ensure port 445 is open because SMB communicates over this port.

 ## 🌠 Queue and Tables

 Queue's purpose is simply to store and retrieve messages.
-Table is ideal when working with structured, non-relational data.
+Table is perfect when working with structured, non-relational data.

 ## 🌐 Replication Options: The Cosmic Clones